-What if you’re travelling and you want to take Field-Marshall Mittens with you?
+What if you’re traveling and you want to take Field-Marshall Mittens with you?
 What to do if you want Rex to pose in your selfies in front of the Coliseum?
-Well, here’s a handy guide on travelling with our pet friends.
+Well, here’s a handy guide on traveling with our pet friends.

 It’s kinda obvious when a human wants to travel.
 It’s a bit different with animals since they don’t maintain blogs or a Twitter presence.
 That’s why you will have to rely on your familiarity with your pet to see if they want to travel.

 Is your cat or dog afraid of strangers or noisy places?
 How do they react to new environments?
 Can they stay away from you for extended amounts of time (for example, during the flight)?
 When in doubt, ask your veterinarian, they might have a thing or two to say.

 6. Check if your destination is accepting of pets

 We all know of mean old landlords – that’s all of them.
 But some of them are especially vile in not allowing pets on the premises.
 Stuff like that happens with hotels and other places of temporary residence, too.
 Make sure that you’re booking a place that’s OK with meowing, barking and terrible, the all-pervading stench of cat poop that you can smell with your soul.